 Mac OS X guests:

 Mac OS X guests can only run on a certain host hardware.
-For details about license and host hardware limitations, please see Section 3.1.1, “Mac OS X guests” and check the Apple software license conditions.
+For details about license and host hardware limitations.
+See Section 3.1.1, “Mac OS X Guests” and check the Apple software license conditions.

 The graphics resolution currently defaults to 1024x768 as Mac OS X falls back to the built-in EFI display support.
-See Section 3.12.1, “Video modes in EFI” for more information on how to change EFI video modes.
+See Section 3.14.1, “Video Modes in EFI” for more information on how to change EFI video modes.

 Mac OS X guests only work with one CPU assigned to the VM.
 Support for SMP will be provided in a future release.

 Depending on your system and version of Mac OS X, you might experience guest hangs after some time.
-This can be fixed by turning off energy saving (set timeout to "Never") in the system preferences.
+This can be fixed by turning off energy saving.
+Set the timeout to "Never" in the system preferences.

-By default, the VirtualBox EFI enables debug output of the Mac OS X kernel to help you diagnose boot problems.
-Note that there is a lot of output and not all errors are fatal (they would also show on your physical Mac).
-You can turn off these messages by issuing this command:
+By default, the Oracle VM VirtualBox EFI enables debug output of the Mac OS X kernel to help you diagnose boot problems.
+Note that there is a lot of output and not all errors are fatal.
+They would also show when using a physical Apple Macintosh computer.
+You can turn off these messages by using the following command:

-USB support on Solaris hosts requires Solaris 11 version snv_124 or higher.
+USB support on Oracle Solaris hosts requires Oracle Solaris 11 version snv_124 or later.
 Webcams and other isochronous devices are known to have poor performance.

-No ACPI information (battery status, power source) is reported to the guest.
+No ACPI information, such as battery status or power source, is reported to the guest.